jNembhard/audiophile-ecom/README.md

 });
 ```

 Here, the slices act as a series of logic and actions to be peformed when the reducer is called.
-For instance, when click the hamburger menu icon, the initial state of the menu is closed and on each click, you can toggle the menu betwen open and closed states.
+For instance, when you click the hamburger menu icon, the initial state of the menu is closed and on each click, you can toggle the menu betwen open and closed states.

 Redux toolkit also allows you to create reducer logic in a mutable way.
 Think incrementing the number of items you add to a cart like, clicking a button to increase the number of headphones present in your cart.